ebi-uniprot/protvar-fe/public/help.md

 - [Consequences](#consequences)

-<a name="uniprot-canonical"></a>**N - Uniprot canonical_isoform (non_canonical):** This is the accession of the canonical isoform of the protein if ProtVar is able to map th evariant to it.
+<a name="uniprot-canonical"></a>**N - Uniprot canonical_isoform (non_canonical):** This is the accession of the canonical isoform of the protein if ProtVar is able to map the variant to it.
 ProtVar always attempts to map to this isoform because most of the UniProt annotations are based on numbering in the canonical isoform.
 Sometimes ProtVar cannot map to the canonical isoform
 but can to an alternative isoform (sequence version of the protein).
 In these cases brackets are displayed around the accession to show that the mapping is to a non-canonical isoform.

 <a name="alternative-isoform-mappings"></a>**O - Alternative_isoform_mappings:** Details about each isoform including the isoform accession, amino acid position in the isoform, amino acid change,